hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 so take what you asked for

 bleed, bleed, bleed
-I'm good for, don't you know
-suck it dry
-throw me away, go find some more
+all I'm good for, don't you know suck it dry throw me away, go find some more